trbehera/docs/docs/client-sdk/client-sdk-reference-guide.md

 This section describes about running the SDO reference device (based on Linux* reference implementation) only.
 Going forward, <sdo-client-sdk-bindir> refers to the location where the SDO Client application 'linux-client' and the related 'data' folder are placed.

-!!! note
+!!! note:- </b>
-    Running the device the first time completes DI.
-Running the device the second time on boards the device.
-Between subsequent device runs, it is assumed that ownership proxy is correctly extended and TO0 is successfully completed.
+    Running the device for the first time completes DI.
+	Running the device for the second time on boards the device.
+Between subsequent device runs, it is assumed that ownership voucher is correctly extended and TO0 is successfully completed.

 _**Terminal 2: Run the device for device initialization:**_

     $ cd <sdo-client-sdk-bindir>
-    $ ./linux-client`
+    $ ./linux-client

 ```
 $ ./linux-client